Armasss/Portfolio-HTML-ONLY_WEBDEV_ARMAS/README.md

 2. Click "Open in Visual Code Studio" or you can do the keyboard command "Ctrl+Shift+A"

-3. Once you are inside the VSCode, simply select and open "home.html" or any of the html file in the repository

-4. Once it is open, just go to the bottom left corner and click the Go Live Button
+3. Once it is open, just go to the bottom left corner and click the Go Live Button

 ---